 In the United States, a young professional is someone in their 20s and 30s.
-They typically are beginning their careers or are employed in a white-collar occupation.
-In the US labor force, over a third or 56 million people contribute to the demographic.
-Many of these young adults start in their careers or have been working in the professional workforce for only a few years.
-As they pursue promotions and overall acknowledgment for their efforts, they face several hurdles like a vulnerability to addiction.
+They typically are beginning their careers and are employed in a white-collar occupation.
+In the US labor force, over 56,000,000 people contribute to this demographic.
+As they pursue promotions and overall acknowledgment for their efforts, they face several hurdles — like a vulnerability to addiction.

 Young Professionals And Addiction

-Compared to other white-collar workers, young professionals run a much higher risk for developing a substance use disorder.
-There are several significant contributors like their age group and health, but there is no one answer.
-Still, over the years, research has found many explanations.
-Below are a few possible reasons why so many young professionals are in danger of developing a substance use problem.
+When compared to other white-collar workers, young professionals run a much higher risk of developing a substance use disorder (SUD).
+There are several significant contributors to this phenomena, like young professionals’ age group and health, but there is no one clear answer as to why this is so.
+Below are a few possible reasons why so many young professionals are in danger of developing an SUD.

-In 2021, the young professional demographic predominantly consists of Millennials and some Gen Z. Unfortunately, unlike Gen X or Baby Boomers, Millennials are more likely to develop a substance abuse problem.
+In 2021, the young professional demographic predominantly consisted of millennials and some members of Gen Z. Unfortunately, millennials are more likely to develop an SUD than members of Gen X or baby boomers.
 In the past decade, addiction rates among 25 to 40-year-olds have soared.
-From 2006 to 2015, drug-related deaths among the generation rose by 108%.
-According to the Trust for America’s Health and Well Being, fatal alcohol poisonings surged 69%.
+From 2006 to 2015, drug-related deaths in this generation rose by 108%.

-Though Gen Z comprises only a small percentage of the young professional workforce, they also contribute to the demographics’ higher risk of addiction.
-Zoomers are considered among the most unhealthy people in history.
-Research has discovered the generation is clinically depressed, social media crazed, and unbelievably stressed.
+Though Gen Z comprises only a small percentage of the young professional workforce, they have a high risk of addiction.
+Zoomers have many mental health concerns to deal with.
+Research has discovered the generation is clinically depressed, social media-crazed, and unbelievably stressed.

 Young professionals are among the leading users of social networks.
-Over 80% of adults between the ages of 22 to 40 use a social platform daily.
-Whether LinkedIn, Instagram, or FaceBook, many rely on these sites to share their ideas, network, and find new jobs.
+Over 80% of adults between the ages of 22 and 40 use a social platform daily.
+Whether they’re using LinkedIn, Instagram, or Facebook, many are relying on these sites to share their ideas, network, and find new jobs.
 Though social media has positive attributes, it also has plenty of negative ones.

 The damaging mental and physical effects of social media are no secret.
-The more individuals use social networking platforms, the likelier they are to experience psychological and physical disorders like addiction.
+The more individuals use social networking platforms, the more likely they are to experience psychological and physical disorders like addiction.
 According to a Harvard University study, sharing personal information like promotions, thoughts, or experiences on social platforms triggers a portion of the brain associated with addiction.
 Several other studies have also found a connection between anxiety, addiction, and social media.
-It is also proven to expose users to high rates of stimuli that encourage drug use.
+Social media is also proven to expose users to high rates of stimuli that encourage drug use.